-The plane: The Boeing 767-300 is a trusted Air New Zealand workhorse and this one was slightly older than most I've been on recently.
+The Boeing 767-300 is a trusted Air New Zealand workhorse and this one was slightly older than most I've been on recently.
 That said, everything worked beautifully and it had the feel of a reliable old friend.

 Class: Economy, but being the inaugural flight we were treated as though we were flying Premium Economy -\- lots of champagne and very attentive flight attendants.